ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

 \subsection{Dataset for Experiments}

-\qangaroo is a multi-hop MRC dataset containing two independent datasets \WikiHop and \MedHop, which are the open-domain field and molecular biology field respectively.
-Both \WikiHop and \MedHop are divided by three subsets: train set, development set, and the undisclosed test set which is used for official evaluation.
-To validate whether the dataset can be consistent to the formalization of the multi-hop MRC, the dataset founder asked human annotators to evaluate the samples in the \WikiHop development set and test set.
-For each sample in the two sets, at least 3 annotators participated in the evaluation, and they were required to answer three questions \cite{qan}:
+\qangaroo is a multi-hop MRC dataset containing two independent datasets, \WikiHop and \MedHop, from the open-domain field and molecular biology field, respectively.
+Both \WikiHop and \MedHop were divided into three subsets: the training set, development set, and undisclosed test set, which is used for official evaluation.
+The dataset sizes are shown in Table~\ref{tab:dataset-size}.